morganney/tts-react/packages/tts-react/README.md

 <details>
 <summary>What's up with Safari?</summary>
-<p>Safari simply does not follow the spec completely (yet).
+<p>Safari is becoming the new IE, and simply does not follow the spec completely (yet).
 As one example, Safari 15.6.1 on macOS Monterey 12.5.1, throws a <code>SpeechSynthesisEvent</code> during a <a href="https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance/error_event"><code>SpeechSynthesisUtterance.error</code></a>, while the spec says errors against utterances <a href="https://wicg.github.io/speech-api/#utterance-events">"must use the SpeechSynthesisErrorEvent interface"</a>.</p>
 </details>